What Does a Web Designer Do - Understand the Scope of Web Design Services

 Testing and maintenance

-Most importantly, this means content marketing efforts, which help to improve your search engine ranking.
-Still, there are also a number of technical details that you need to stay on top of, such as broken or outdated links, software updates, mobile responsiveness, security and backup, and more.
+Regular updating of your website primarily means content marketing, which helps to improve search engine ranking.
+Still, there are technical details that you need to stay on top of, such as broken or outdated links, software updates, mobile responsiveness, security and backup, and more.

-As you might tell, most of these tasks fall into the responsibilities of the development/tech team.
+As you might suspect, most of these tasks fall into the responsibilities of the development/tech team members.
 Of course, a lot of the time (especially with content creation), you will need the assistance of a web designer.

 Where to find web designers?

-Hiring a freelance designer is much more inexpensive, but bear in mind that the cost of web design can sometimes be unpredictable with this route.
-Since website design is a complex project, multiple revisions and additional working hours can rack up quickly.
+Hiring a freelance designer is generally less expensive.
+Still, the cost of web design can sometimes be unpredictable with this route.
+Website design is a complex project, so multiple revisions and additional working hours can rack up quickly.

 If you have a bit of design skill yourself, there are numerous great website builders that allow you to create your own website, often for free!
 The downside of this approach (aside from the time you’ll spend designing your website) is that it’s easy to end up with a website that doesn’t look original or doesn’t match your brand identity.